ProfCupcake/2ndMRB/Templates/NeverEnd_IFA3.MCN_Neaville/README.md

 * Balance Vehicles Respawn so the vehicle doesn't get destroyed for nothing
 * Units Balance
 * Loadouts -> More specific to Magazine Count and Items on Unit
-* More Routes for AI to move for better unexpected encounters.
+* More Routes for AI to move for better unexpected encounters.(Always A Continous Process)
 * Dynamic Starting Areas
 * Maybe a third side.....